 Main Text

-(ii) The Materials and Methods section should clearly describe the selection of observational or experimental subjects.
-Provide references to established methods, including statistical analyses.
-When reporting experiments involving human subjects, indicate whether the procedures were conducted in accordance with ethical standards.
-Information about the approval of the Ethics Committee should be included in this section.
-Provide details on randomization.
-Manuscripts reporting the results of randomized trials should be prepared according to the CONSORT flow diagram, which shows the progress of patients throughout the trial (http://www.consort-statement.org/).
+(ii) The Materials and Methods should describe the selection of the observational or experimental subjects clearly.
+Give references to established methods including statistics.
+When reporting experiments on human subjects indicate whether the procedures were followed in accordance with the ethical standards.
+Infomation about Approval of Ethics Committee should be given in this section.
+Give details on randomization.
+Manuscipts reporting the results of randomized trials should prepare according to the CONSORT flow diagram showing the progress of patients throughout the trial (http://www.consort-statement.org/).

 (iii) Results must be concise and presented in a logical sequence within the text, tables, and figures or illustrations.
 Data should not be repeated both in the text and in the tables or figures/illustrations.